NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Select-Pixels-Compare-Spectral-Signatures/Select-Pixels-Compare-Spectral-Signatures.md

 </div>

-For this next part, if you are following along in RStudio, you will need to enter these line below directly in the Console. `dev.new(noRStudioGD = TRUE)` will open up a separate window for plotting, where you will also run the `click` command.
+For this next part, if you are following along in RStudio, you will need to enter these line below directly in the Console. `dev.new(noRStudioGD = TRUE)` will open up a separate window for plotting, which is where you will click the pixels to extract spectra, using the `terra::click` functionality.

     dev.new(noRStudioGD = TRUE)